ohnoitsalobo/soundcraft-ui/ui12data_websocket/README.md

 EXAMPLE UI12 OUTPUT DATA
 (There are a few values listed below that are 1 - listed, but advisable not to touch, 2 - listed, but have no effect, or 3 - unlisted, and have an effect).
 Ui16 and Ui24 will have correspondingly more data as they have more inputs and outputs to control.
 Ui24 in particular will have a lot more as it also has patching information to synchronize.
 There are over 6000 parameters to control on a Ui24!
+See the file `ui24_data.txt` for all Ui24 parameters.

 ```
 ## INPUT 1